comp4024-group-2/comp4024-Group-Project/README.md

 ## Introduction

 Welcome to our Unity game for COMP4024!
 For this project, we aim to create a fun and interactive educational game, made for students between 11 to 14 years old.

+This project is developed using Unity 2022.3.19f1, a stable and reliable version of the Unity game engine.

 **Group 2 Team Members:**
   - Ivan Garrahan (psyig2@nottingham.ac.uk)